Sign an app package using SignTool

 SignTool is a command line tool used to digitally sign an app package or bundle with a certificate.
 The certificate can either be created by the user (for testing purposes) or issued by a company (for distribution).
 Signing an app package provides the user with verification that the app's data has not been modified after it was signed while also confirming the identity of the user or company that signed it.
 SignTool can sign encrypted or unencrypted app packages and bundles.

 If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to create and sign your app package.
-For more information, see Package a UWP app with Visual Studio.
+For more information, see Package a UWP app with Visual Studio and Package a desktop app from source code using Visual Studio.

 For more information about code signing and certificates in general, see Introduction to Code Signing.